Simplistic-Memes/smb/README.md

 # SMB & SMB2J Practice ROM

-A speedrun practice ROM for Super Mario Bros. and Super Mario Bros 2 - The Lost Levels.
+This is a fork of pellsson's excellent speedrun practice ROM for Super Mario Bros. and Super Mario Bros 2 - The Lost Levels.

+### Changes
+-The remainders displayed in castle stages have been fixed for Super Mario Bros., with The Lost Levels having been left unchanged.
+-A basic input display has been added, toggleable within the pause menu.
+Note that the user-defined RAM addresses cannot be displayed while input display is active.
+-The ability to disable practice-related information has been added, toggleable within the pause menu.
+-An error involving player position after touching the axe metatile in World 8-4 and D-4 has been fixed.

 For feature requests or bug reports, please visit the [issue tracker](https://github.com/pellsson/smb/issues).